orstavik/JoiEvents/docs/4_EventSequence/3_WhatIs_target.md

 ## One event, one target

 *One* event can only have *one* target.
-If your event needs to target a group of elements, then it must either:
+If your event targets a group of elements, then it must either:

 1. **skip targets**.
 An example of this is the `click` event.
 If *two* or more elements overlap the same screen space, then only the top-most element is `click`ed.
 Any `click` event on elements positioned "behind" the topmost element are simply discarded, even when the topmost element is fully transparent.